mslegrand/pegr/README.md

 Usage
 -------

-Usage is described in the vignette and in the tutorial.
-In addition to the examples contained in help, there several demos are provide for additional insight.
+Usage is described in the **vignette** and in the tutorial under **inst/documents/tutorial.pdf**.
+Various examples contained in help the online help (rd docs).
+For additional insight, there is a growing number of demos located inside the **demos** directory.

 The steps for usage are: